beitong95/paper-list-cloud-iot/README.md

 * The Economics of Microservices, IEEE Cloud Computing, 2016, (paper)
 * Be Wary of the Economics of <B>`Serverless`</B> Cloud Computing, IEEE Cloud Computing 2017, (paper)

-6. Cloud + Machine Learning, AI, voice, and more.
+Cloud + Machine Learning, AI, and more.
 ----------------------------------------------
 <B>`TensorFlow -- this is super hot now.`</B>
 TensorFlow: A system for large-scale machine learning, OSDI 2016, (paper), (google tech report), (slide)